MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Some class names may be required by an application to work properly.
 These class names must be explicitly specified in a ``*.types.list`` file.

-The code of the application must be checked for all uses of the ``Class.forName()``, ``Class.getName()`` and ``Class.getSimpleName()`` methods.
+The code of the application must be checked for all uses of the `Class.forName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#forName-java.lang.String->`_, `Class.getName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#getName-->`_ and `Class.getSimpleName() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Class.html#getSimpleName-->`_ methods.
-Each call indicates a class name usage.
-Either add the class name to a ``*.types.list`` file or remove the use of the class name.
+For each of these method calls, if this is a required runtime class name, add the class name to a ``*.types.list`` file.
+Otherwise remove the use of the class name.

+The following sections illustrates this on concrete use cases.

-Case of ServiceLoader
+Case of Service Library
-"""""""""""""""""""""
+"""""""""""""""""""""""

-A ``ServiceLoader`` is a dependency injection facility.
-It can be used to retrieve the implementation of a service.
+The `ej.service.ServiceLoader <https://repository.microej.com/javadoc/microej_5.x/apis/ej/service/ServiceLoader.html>`_ class of the `service <https://repository.microej.com/artifacts/ej/library/runtime/service/>`_ library is a dependency injection facility.
+It can be used to dynamically retrieve the implementation of a service.

-The assignment between a service and its implementation is done in ``*.properties.list`` files.
+The assignment between a service API and its implementation is done in ``*.properties.list`` files.
 Both the service class name and the implementation class name must be embedded (i.e., added in a ``*.types.list`` file).

 For example: